James Greene (American actor): Career

-In later years, he became known for playing Councilman Fielding Milton, the oldest member of the fictional Pawnee city council on Parks and Recreation.
-Previously, he starred as Davey McQuinn the elevator operator on The Days and Nights of Molly Dodd, which aired for five seasons on NBC and Lifetime from 1987 to 1991.
+His screen career spanned nearly 60 years, from a background role in the 1960 television movie John Brown's Raid (based on the historical incident), to his final appearance in a February 2018 episode of the web series Break a Hip.
+His appearances included starring as Davey McQuinn the elevator operator on The Days and Nights of Molly Dodd (1987–1991), and a recurring role as Councilman Fielding Milton on Parks and Recreation (2012–2015).

 Personal life

 In the 1960s, Green was married to actress Betty Miller.
 At the time of his death, he had been married to Elsbeth M. Collins for 34 years.

 Death

 Greene died on November 9, 2018, in Los Angeles, California, at the age of 91.